supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 }
 ```

-It is not a real test yet (no asserts yet), but at least it allows us to easily run with a reproducible output.
+It is not a real test yet (no asserts), but at least it allows us to easily run the game and have a reproducible output.

 ### Control randomness in Javascript

-As javascript allows too overwrite any random function, we will use another trick to control randomness (described [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)).
+As javascript allows to *"overwrite"* any random function, we will use another trick to control randomness (described [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)).
 The trick is to overwrite the `Math.random` function to allow using a seed.

 ```javascript
 var seed = 1;